 About Louisiana Spirit DR4263 Flooding March 2016

-Louisiana Spirit is a federally-funded Crisis Counseling Assistance and Training Program for individuals, families and groups most affected by the recent disaster.
-Louisiana Spirit program is currently available in twenty-five of the presidentially declared parishes.
-Services are offer through a collaborative partnership with the local Human Services Districts and Authorities (HSD/A) in their respective service delivery areas as follows:
+Louisiana Spirit is a federally-funded Crisis Counseling Assistance and Training Program for individuals, families and groups most affected by the disaster.
+Louisiana Spirit Program is currently available in twenty-five of the presidentially declared parishes.
+Services are offered through a collaborative partnership with the local Human Services District and Authorities (HSD/A) in their respective service delivery areas as follows:

 As with any traumatic disaster, survivors experience a range of social, emotional, and psychological problems and exhibit a variety of mental health issues.
 Some reactions survivors may experience include: